IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 The ability to securely share UID2 tokens with other authorized UID2 users opens the door to using UID2 in many additional ways in your business.

-However, every UID2 participant has a responsibility to maintain the privacy of the UID2 ecosystem.
+However, every UID2 participant has a responsibility to maintain the security of the UID2 ecosystem.
 Here are some best practices to help ensure UID2 sharing runs smoothly and securely.

 ## Best Practices for Managing Raw UID2s